 Conclusion

 The 3-layer system is a simple yet highly effective tool for all outdoor activities.
-With an RWS merino base layer, breathable fleece, and a Sympatex 52,000 Schmerber hardshell, AYAQ’s wardrobe equips you to face cold, wind, rain, and temperature shifts while maintaining comfort and mobility.
+With an RWS merino base layer, breathable fleece midlayer, and Sympatex 52,000 Schmerbers hardshell, AYAQ’s wardrobe lets you face cold, wind, rain, and temperature changes while maintaining comfort and mobility.